ria-ahyoung/medium-trends-daily/template/dynamic.md

 <blockquote>A Journey from Clunky to Efficient: How The New IDE Transformed My Workflow</blockquote>

 <h3>4.
-Things You Should Know to Become a Fast Programmer - <a href="https://medium.com/gitconnected/things-you-should-know-to-become-a-fast-programmer-268ab52997bf" target="_blank" rel="noopener noreferrer">link</a></h3>
+VeChain Renaissance: New Tokenomics For A Next-Generation Consensus - <a href="https://medium.com/coinmonks/vechain-renaissance-new-tokenomics-for-a-next-generation-consensus-fe569a863b04" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Level Up Coding`**
+✍️ **posted by `Coinmonks`**

-<blockquote>Being “fast” doesn’t make you a fast programmer, but knowing these will</blockquote>
+<blockquote>VeChain is well known as a trailblazer in the world of enterprise blockchain applications.
+A key factor in this success is our unique…</blockquote>

 <h3>5.
-Duolingo wrapped: your year in languages, streaks, and progress - <a href="https://medium.com/user-experience-design-1/duolingo-wrapped-your-year-in-languages-streaks-and-progress-43f7f95c3eac" target="_blank" rel="noopener noreferrer">link</a></h3>
+Fail Better: Why Risk-Taking Fuels Workplace Innovation - <a href="https://medium.com/code-like-a-girl/fail-better-why-risk-taking-fuels-workplace-innovation-b0d1c808929e" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `UX Collective`**
+✍️ **posted by `Code Like A Girl`**

-<blockquote>Duolingo’s Year in Review may have just outshone Spotify Wrapped this year.</blockquote>
+<blockquote>Rethinking failure as the key to progress and growth</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/relationships/recommended target="_blank" rel="noopener noreferrer">Relationships</a></h1>